 I am, and will always be, a big fan of baking with oil.
 I love how it streamlines recipes (since you do not need to bring butter to room temp or cream it in a stand mixer) and I love the moistness oil imparts.
 But lately I have become an even bigger fan of olive oil baking.
 Baking with olive oil not only keeps the whole baking process as speedy as can be, and the baked goods as moist (as can be) but it also adds a wonderful depth of flavor with which plain old vegetable oil cannot compete.
-Baking with olive oil is also “better for you” than baking with vegetable oil, due to a host of reasons laid out right here.
+Baking with olive oil is also “better for you” than baking with vegetable oil.
 In short, I am now a convert to baking with olive oil and here’s to hoping the recipes laid out below might just covert you, too.

 Popovers are kinda/sorta one of my favorite things to make and I even included a recipe for one in my cookbook, The Vintage Baker.
 But I’ve always made them with melted butter, and it hadn’t ever really occurred to me to make them with oil.
 But lately I have had oil on the brain (particularly olive oil).
 Olive oil in place of the butter is a delicious and workable swap and I hope you’ll give these cuties a try.
 RECIPE.